DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

 * The scheduler statistics structure will change to allow keeping track of RED actions.

-* librte_table hash: Key mask parameter will be added to the hash table parameter structure for 8-byte key and 16-byte key extendible bucket and LRU tables.

 * librte_pipeline: The prototype for the pipeline input port, output port and table action handlers will be updated: the pipeline parameter will be added, the packets mask parameter will be